rundeck/rundeck/docs/en/06-examples/06-chapter1.md

 	- start [10] <http://strongbad:4440/scheduledExecution/show/10>
 	- stop [11] <http://strongbad:4440/scheduledExecution/show/11>

-Of course, the jobs can be viewed inside RunDeck's UI by going to the Jobs page.
+Of course, the jobs can be viewed inside the RunDeck graphical console by going to the Jobs page.
+Hovering over the "Restart" job name reveals job detail.

 ![Anvils restart jobs](figures/fig0607.png)

 You will see the composition of the "Restart" job as a workflow calling the jobs: stop and start.
-The "Restart" job passes the "method" option value to the lower level stop and start Jobs.
+The "Restart" job passes the ``-method`` option value to the lower level stop and start Jobs.

 ## Running the job